Website | Service Status | Release Notes

 A mean-variance efficient portfolio is a portfolio whose weights $w^* \in [0,1]^{n}$ satisfy: $$ \exists \lambda \in [0, +\infty[, w^* = \operatorname{argmin} \frac{1}{2} w {}^t \Sigma w - \lambda \mu {}^t w \newline \textrm{s.t. } \begin{cases} l \leqslant w \leqslant u \newline Gw \leqslant u_g \newline w_{min} \leqslant \sum_{i=1}^{n} w_i \leqslant w_{max} \end{cases} $$

-The parameter $\lambda$ is usually called the risk tolerance parameter, and is determined by an additional constraint on the portfolio:
+The parameter $\lambda$ is usually called the risk tolerance parameter, and is uniquely determined by an additional constraint on the portfolio:

 Notes: